Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Harley-Davidson's is 1.4259.
 This would suggest that Harley-Davidson's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Harley-Davidson, Inc. manufactures and sells custom, cruiser, and touring motorcycles.
 The company operates in two segments, Motorcycles and Related Products and Financial Services.
-The Motorcycles and Related Products segment designs, manufactures, and sells on-road Harley-Davidson motorcycles, including cruiser, touring, standard, sportbike, and dual models, as well as motorcycle parts, accessories, general merchandise, and related services.
+The Motorcycles and Related Products segment designs, manufactures, and sells Harley-Davidson motorcycles, including cruiser, touring, standard, sportbike, and dual models, as well as motorcycle parts, accessories, general merchandise, and related services.
 This segment sells its products to retail customers through a network of independent dealers, as well as e-commerce channels in the United States, Canada, Latin America, Europe, the Middle East, Africa, and the Asia-Pacific.
 The Financial Services segment provides wholesale financing services, such as floorplan and open account financing of motorcycles, and parts and accessories; and retail financing services, including installment lending for the purchase of new and used Harley-Davidson motorcycles, as well as point-of-sale protection products comprising motorcycle insurance, extended service contracts, and motorcycle maintenance protection.
-This segment also licenses third-party financial institutions that issue credit cards bearing the Harley-Davidson brand to third-party financial institutions.
-The company was founded in 1903 and is based in Milwaukee, Wisconsin.
+This segment also licenses third-party financial institutions that issue credit cards bearing the Harley-Davidson brand.